radowoj/yaah/README.md

 ## Example 1 - new auction

-For a more programmer-friendly Auction interface, see radowoj/yaah-mtg.
+For an example of a more programmer-friendly Auction interface, see [yaah-mtg](https://github.com/radowoj/yaah-mtg)

 ```php
 use Radowoj\Yaah\Auction;